 Crescent School Pupils Achieve Outstanding LAMDA Results

-Congratulations to all of the children involved, the Crescent School is very proud of you.
+Crescent School congratulates all of the children, we are very proud of you.
 These results are a reflection of your hard work both in and out of school – clearly all that rehearsing paid off.